Watermelon Margarita

 Blend the watermelon

-Add 2 cups cubed, seedless watermelon to a blender and blend until completely smooth, about 20 to 30 seconds.
+Add the watermelon cubes to a blender and blend until completely smooth and frothy.

 -